Pulse-density modulation: Analog-to-digital conversion

-A PDM bitstream is encoded from an analog signal through the process of delta-sigma modulation.
+A PDM bitstream is encoded from an analog signal through the process of a 1-bit delta-sigma modulation.
 This process uses a one-bit quantizer that produces either a 1 or 0 depending on the amplitude of the analog signal.
 A 1 or 0 corresponds to a signal that is all the way up or all the way down, respectively.
 Because in the real world, analog signals are rarely all the way in one direction, there is a quantization error, the difference between the 1 or 0 and the actual amplitude it represents.
 This error is fed back negatively in the ΔΣ process loop.
 In this way, every error successively influences every other quantization measurement and its error.
-This has the effect of averaging out the quantization error.
+This has the effect of averaging out the quantization error, while noise shaping it to push most of the quantization error into higher frequencies, which for audio signals would be ultrasonic.

+PDM-to-PCM conversion

+Decimation is needed to convert a PDM signal from its very high sampling rate (e.g. some PDM mics may sample between 1 MHz to 3.25 MHz) to the much lower PCM sampling rate (which for audio may range between 16 kHz to 48 kHz).

 Digital-to-analog conversion

-The process of decoding a PDM signal into an analog one is simple: one only has to pass the PDM signal through a low-pass filter.
-This works because the function of a low-pass filter is essentially to average the signal.
-The average amplitude of pulses is measured by the density of those pulses over time, thus a low-pass filter is the only step required in the decoding process.
+The frequency components of interest, for example the audio frequency range, are much lower than the PDM's very high sampling rate.
+So, the process of converting a PDM signal into an analog one is simple: one only has to pass the PDM signal through a low-pass filter.
+Because the delta-sigma modulator had pushed most quantization noise into higher frequencies, low-pass filtering removes the high-frequency quantization noise while keeping the lower-frequency signal of interest.

+Relationship to PWM

+Pulse-width modulation (PWM) is a special case of PDM where the switching frequency is fixed and all the pulses corresponding to one sample are contiguous in the digital signal.
+The method for demodulation to an analogue signal remains the same, but the representation of a 50% signal with a resolution of 8 bits, a PWM waveform will turn on for 128 clock cycles and then off for the remaining 128 cycles.
+With PDM and the same clock rate the signal would alternate between on and off every other cycle.
+The average obtained by a low-pass filter is 50% of the maximum signal level for both waveforms, but the PDM signal switches more often.
+For 100% or 0% level, they are the same, with the signal permanently on or off respectively.